Eva Mudge

-Eva Mudge (December 3, 1880 – 1964) was a singer and actress, both in vaudeville and on the legitimate stage, who achieved great success in the late 19th and early 20th centuries, but is best remembered in the current era for being the first recorded female automobile driver.
+Eva Mudge (December 3, 1880 – 1964) was a singer and actress, both in vaudeville and on the legitimate stage, who achieved great success in the late 19th and early 20th centuries, but is best remembered for being the first recorded female automobile driver.

 Early life and career

-Born in Port Huron to Delphine Ozella Parker and Richard Chapman Mudge, Eva Mudge attended Herman Strasburg House in Detroit, and was featured in the school's thirty-second annual exhibition of children's classes on May 6, 1887.
+Born in Port Huron, Michigan to Delphine Ozella (Parker) and Richard Chapman Mudge, Eva Mudge attended Herman Strasburg House in Detroit, and was featured in the school's thirty-second annual exhibition of children's classes on May 6, 1887.
 The following year, Mudge made her professional debut on June 16 at the Whitney Opera House.

-By late 1990, the Mudges had relocated to New York City, initially in Brooklyn, where Mudge performed in such venues as Holmes' Star Theater—located on Jay Street near Fulton—and the Novelty Theater, and with such companies as Gus Hill's World of Novelties and the Bigelow & Cook Dramatic Company.
+By late 1890, the Mudges had relocated to New York City, initially in Brooklyn, where Mudge performed in such venues as Holmes' Star Theater—located on Jay Street near Fulton—and the Novelty Theater, and with such companies as Gus Hill's World of Novelties and the Bigelow & Cook Dramatic Company.
 Around this time, however, and much to her chagrin, Mudge was compelled to take an involuntary sabbatical of several years, thanks to the intervention of NSPCC founder Elbridge Thomas Gerry.
 It was not until December 3, 1896, Mudge's 16th birthday, that she could finally shake off Gerry's well-intentioned constraints.
 Four days later, Mudge made her adult debut at Keith's Union Square.
 Reviewing Mudge's "grown-up" reboot, the Brooklyn Times-Union noted:

 Her success was pronounced, and proved that Miss Mudge had scored her infantile hits as much through her cleverness as through her extreme youth.